martinschorb/volumealign/docs/usage.md

 This step will tell Render which of the tiles are neighbours in `x` and `y` and also in `z`.
 It will then have a collection of pairs that it can try to match with each other all in parallel.

-It will be necessary to perform this step multiple times: once for the neighbours in `2D`, and once across slices (`3D`, here you can choose how many neighbouring sections should be considered).
+It will be necessary to perform this step multiple times: once for the neighbours in **`2D`**, and once across slices (**`3D`**, here you can choose how many neighbouring sections should be considered).
 This is needed because the image analysis algorithms likely need different parameters to work well, especially with an anisotropic datasets.
-In case the data changes significantly within a stack, you can also split up your data further.
+In case the data changes significantly within a stack, you can also split up your data further using **Substack selection**.

 ![tilepairs](img/webui_tilepair.png "VolumeAlign WebUI tilepairs")